CARG-uOttawa/DrIFT/README.md

 ![Output3](https://github.com/FardadDadboud/DrIFT/blob/main/imgs/DrIFT_ECCV.drawio%20(8).png)

 ## News
+- **[Apr 2025]** The agreement requirement has been released and you can download it from the Hugging-Face directly.
 - **[Dec 2024]** The real part of our dataset is in the pipeline and will be online soon.
 - **[Dec 2024]** We have uploaded our dataset V1 (synthetic part) on 🤗.
 - **[Dec 2024]** The arXiv version of the paper has been submitted.